-“Caring” for a property while the owner is away is a fantastic way to experience a property that you might otherwise feel is out of your reach.
+“Caring” for a property while the property owner is away is a fantastic way to experience a property that you might otherwise feel is out of your reach.
 Homeowners rent their properties to other users of the platform – complete with wide-screen tv, walk-in wardrobes, jacuzzis, massage parlors, steam rooms, and home cinemas.
-It sounds like it shouldn’t work but work it does —99.99% of people are honest and genuine (anyone that travels will know this) and there are systems in place to deter the crazy ones.
+It sounds like it shouldn’t work but work it does —99.99% of people are honest and genuine (anyone who travels will know this) and there are systems in place to deter the crazy ones.

 The important thing is to treat the house like it’s your own, thus helping the site to continue providing house-sitting opportunities.
 It’s a fantastic resource and I really wish it a lot of success.
 The sharing economy lives on.

 Two other alternatives to check out are TrustedHouseSitters and HouseSit Match, both of which are aimed at pet lovers.
 You must be able to take care of pets.
 It goes without saying that if you don’t love animals this isn’t an option for you.
 But like Airbnb, it’s a great way to experience house and apartment living, as opposed to hotel accommodation.

 TrustedHousesitters (yes, that’s all one word) is the largest network of house sitters and pet carers in the world.
 Pet-sitting opportunities are available in 50 countries around the world through TrustedHousesitters.
 You can look through the available listings at your leisure, apply for those that catch your eye, and set up interviews with the homeowners themselves to discuss.
 And the bonus is that you get an Airbnb alternative (or better) that’s 100% free.
 Stay in a nice place, with the company of pets, without spending a penny.